 Bellinger’s 25 home runs during the first half of the season were most by a National League rookie since 1933, which was the first year the MLB All-Star Game was played.
-He also hit the most home runs in the first half of a season by a Dodgers player since Shaw Green slugged 26 in 2002.
+He also hit the most home runs in the first half of a season by a Dodgers player since Shawn Green slugged 26 in 2002.

 First-half accolades culminated with Bellinger being named to the Home Run Derby and All-Star Game.
 He became the first Dodgers player to earn a trip to the Midsummer Classic in his first season.